 Boat Layout: Large screen television in lounge showing movies nightly.
 Library with classic literature, Wifi in public areas, outdoor dining and lounge areas with comfortable seating

 For details of your joining hotel please refer to your tour voucher, G Account, the G Adventures App or contact your travel agent.

-Meeting at the Hotel Continental Saigon at 14:00.
+Meeting at the Paragon Saigon Hotel at 14:00.
 We will then transfer the passengers to Saigon Port.

 Address: 132 – 134 Dong Khoi St., Dist 1, Ho Chi Minh City, Vietnam.